amyylin1/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not considered zero, because

-This linear model predict mpg of MechaCar prototype effectively because
+This linear model predict mpg of MechaCar prototype effectively because the multiple R-squared is small, 0.07923.